rubenmoor/TutorialMPBasics/README.md

 And this [Local Player Context](https://docs.unrealengine.com/4.27/en-US/API/Runtime/Engine/Engine/FLocalPlayerContext/) looks useful.
 Let's actually go ahead and use it.

+## Getting started with LAN-only

+We skip anything related to Steam and EOS until Part 3 below.
+This implies LAN-based multiplayer, without login and without connetion to any online service for Part 1 and Part 2.
+If you know that your game won't support LAN, don't worry.
+There is virtually no extrawork in first implementing LAN and then replacing it with some online service.
+I would even encourage to use LAN as the most straightforward way to test new multiplayer functionality.

 # Part 1: Using Game Instance to manage application state

 The Game Instance is an object of type `UGameInstance`, or of a type that inherit from `UGameInstance`.